aspencerpsu/lifERP/README.md

 <br>
 <br>
-Once you have the or tools created and swapped the pywraplp file for the modified version, you can download and compile the Tkinter module by `sudo apt-get install` for linux or use `homebrew` for mac os x.
+Once you have the ortools created and swapped the pywraplp file for the modified version, you can download and compile the Tkinter module by `sudo apt-get install` for linux or use `homebrew` for mac os x.

 Once the packages have been downloaded and configured successfully, run `python visual_example.py` to start the simplex gui.

-The tkinter module will prompt you to input the decision variables fields and constraints.
+The tkinter module will prompt you to input the decision variables fields and input the constraint within each field.
 Be forwarned, there are **no** substractions to be added in the system of equations, only a sum *e.g.*:
 <br>
 <br>
 ![simplex example][4]
 <br>
 <br>

-For more help on using the simplex gui, contact aspencerpsu@gmail.com or write an issue for debugging issues.
+For more help on using the simplex gui, contact aspencerpsu@gmail.com or write an issue for debugging.
+You'll get a response within the terminal window if the response indicates the solution is infeasible or non-optimal.
+Does not support entering variable and ratio test algorithms.

 Use the code wisely.